The Numerical Stability of Hyperbolic Representation Learning: Experiments

+Finally, in \Cref{fig:rgrad_ratio}, we directly compare the median norms of Riemannian gradient from respective manifolds along different training epochs, whose median is taken across different embedding points.
+We visualize two ratios, one between gradient norms of $\mathbb{L}^2$ and $\mathbb{E}^2$ (blue) and the other between $\mathbb{D}^2$ and $\mathbb{E}^2$ (red).
+In both cases, Poincaré graidents have much smaller a norm than its competitors.
+This further confirms its optimization disadvantage.

-\subsection{Hyperbolic SVM models}
+\subsection{Hyperbolic SVM Models}

-We tested the performances of all models using the following three simulated dataset and six real dataset.
+We tested the performances of all models in multi-class classification tasks using the following six simulated datasets and six real datasets.

-\textbf{Synthetic Dataset} We simulate each dataset using 1200 points with a hidden hierarchical structure on the Poincaré disk $\mathbb{D}^2$.
-To do so, we first generate a Gaussian mixture model on $\mathbb{R}^2$, whose $k$ centroids follow $N(\mathbf{0}, 1.5\mathbb{I}_2)$ and are each equipped with $N(\mathbf{0}, \mathbb{I}_2)$ noise.
-Each of the $k$ clusters is assigned a unique label and has the same number of points.
+\textbf{Synthetic Datasets} We simulated two sets of data: \textit{Gaussian mixtures} and \textit{explicit trees}.
+For Gaussian mixtures, we simulate each dataset using 1200 points on the Poincar\'{e} disk $\mathbb{D}^2$ following the settings in \citep{cho2019large}.
+Specifically, we first generate a Gaussian mixture on $\mathbb{R}^2$, whose $k$ centroids follow $N(\mathbf{0}, 1.5\mathbb{I}_2)$ equipped with $N(\mathbf{0}, \mathbb{I}_2)$ noise.
+Each of the $k$ clusters is given a unique label and has the same number of points.
 We then use the map $F_D$ to map Euclidean features to Poincare features.
-Points simulated thus closely resemble perturbed nodes in a deep tree.
-We tested performances on $k \in \{3, 5, 10\}$.
+We tested performances on $k \in \{3, 5, 10\}$. {For each data set of explicit trees, we initialize a tree in $\mathbb{R}^2$ and then embed the tree into the hyperbolic space using Euclidean parametrization as described in \Cref{sec:epl}.
+Then we randomly select a node and treat all of its descendants as positive class and negative class otherwise (i.e. $k=2$).
+This subtree-classification also resembles the WordNet subtree classification presented in \citep{cho2019large}.
+See \Cref{app:svm_syn_data_gen} for more details.}